-We were able to utilize the PLUS loan application information to inform us if the parent had requested any excess funds to be refunded to the student.
+Once again, we were able to utilize the PLUS loan application information to inform us if the parent had requested any excess funds to be refunded to the student.
 We had hoped to have a process that would automatically refund the student, but unfortunately that's currently not available.
 However, we are identifying these students and issuing the refund to the student instead of the parent through a manual process.
+With the reduction of staff, we fear that we might not be able to offer this service to our families in the future.